IntelligentControlSystems/bayesopt4ros/README.md

 - We follow the [NumPy convention](https://numpydoc.readthedocs.io/en/latest/format.html) for docstrings
 - We use the [Black formatter](https://black.readthedocs.io/en/stable/usage_and_configuration/the_basics.html) with the `--line-length` option set to `99`

-### ToDo List

-These are some issues that need to be addressed for the first release of the package.

-- [ ] Create short paper that explains BO in general and this package in particular

 ## Testing